 I remember the first time we implemented church discipline in my former church.
 It was the greatest spiritual challenge the church had faced.
-The process took over a year, and it ended with a young lady having to be removed and others leaving because of her removal.
+The process took over a year, and it ended with removing a young lady and others leaving because of her removal.

 What prompted her to feel compelled to come to the church and apologize was, no less, the hand of God.
 After being saved, and a year before she came back to our church, she went on a mission trip.
 While there God burdened her heart for the mission field.
 Just before she called our church, she was preparing to return to the mission field, but, as she said, “God would not let her.”
 She relayed how God kept convicting her that she had to get things right with the church that disciplined her before He would provide for her and use her in missions.